eerimoq/simba/README.rst

 BUILD AND RUN TESTS
 ===================

-Build for default board, given in application Makefile.
+This is how to build for default board, given in application Makefile.
 Often the default board is a linux simulation.

 .. code-block:: c